Research Programmes Administration Guide

 Submission and Examination FAQs

-In preparation for your Submission Review meeting you will be asked to provide the following documents:
+In preparation for your End of MPR Review meeting you will be asked to provide the following documents:

 You should also ensure that your supervision meetings are completed on KentVision and that they have been reviewed and signed off by your supervisor.

-- That you will proceed to the Continuation Period (or PhDs only)
+• That you have made sufficient progress to proceed to the Writing-Up phase of the Continuation Year (or PhDs only)

-- That you are making insufficient progress and should have your period of supervised research extended
+• That you are making insufficient progress to proceed to the Writing-Up phase but should have your period of supervised research extended

 Please refer to the PGR Examination Guide.